Lotusflow3r: Release and promotion

 In December 2008, four songs were premiered on Los Angeles radio station Indie 103: a cover of "Crimson and Clover", "4ever", "Colonized Mind" and "Wall of Berlin".
 A month later in a Los Angeles Times article, further song titles were mentioned, namely "Hey Valentina" (written for Salma Hayek's daughter), "Better with Time" (an ode to Under the Cherry Moon co-star Kristin Scott Thomas), "Love Like Jazz", "$" (about "the most popular girl in the whole wide world"), and "77 Beverly Park".

-To generate excitement, Prince launched mplsound.com in December 2008 offering an instrumental of "(There'll Never B) Another Like Me", later replaced by the finished track.
+To generate excitement, Prince launched mplsound.com in December 2008, offering an instrumental of "(There'll Never B) Another Like Me", later replaced by the finished track.
 A month later, the site was shut down and replaced with an announcement of a new interactive website (lotusflow3r.com), proclaiming it would allow fans to "listen, watch and buy" music and videos featuring Prince and guest artists.
 The site, possibly acknowledging early reviews that the music hearkens back to his Purple Rain days (and the fact that 2009 marked its 25th anniversary), featured a thrown-down television set on a cliff with a frame from the movie.
 The site had three songs for listening: "Crimson and Clover", "Here Eye Come", and "(There'll Never B) Another Like Me".
 A couple of weeks later, it was updated again with more interactive content.
-The site contained 60-second samples of three songs: "Chocolate Box", "Colonized Mind", "All This Love".
+The site contained 60-second samples of three songs: "Chocolate Box", "Colonized Mind", and "All This Love".
 On January 31, more changes were made with a new instrumental available for listening, as well as a "teaser" video.
-The site also had three full songs for listening: "Colonized Mind", "Discojellyfish" (an instrumental non-album track based on "Chocolate Box"), and "Another Boy", which is sung by Valente.
+The site also had three full songs for listening: "Colonized Mind", "Discojellyfish" (an instrumental non-album track based on "Chocolate Box"), and "Another Boy", which is sung by Bria Valente.

 The album contains a few songs previously known by fans.
-"Feel Good, Feel Better, Feel Wonderful" was posted on Prince's now-defunct NPG Music Club website as a one-minute demo in 2006, "U're Gonna C Me" is a remake of a track from Prince's 2002 album One Nite Alone... and "Kept Woman" is a track from Prince's unreleased 2006 project with Támar called Milk and Honey.
+"Feel Better, Feel Good, Feel Wonderful" was posted on Prince's now-defunct NPG Music Club website as a one-minute demo in 2006; "U're Gonna C Me" is a remake of a track from Prince's 2002 album One Nite Alone...; and "Kept Woman" is a track from Prince's unreleased 2006 project with Támar called Milk and Honey.
 Originally intended to be released together with Prince's 3121 album, the project was eventually leaked onto the internet by Támar on her website.
 "Here I Come" had been posted on Prince's now-defunct 3121.com site in 2007.
 An excerpt of the song "Home" was posted on drfunkenberry.com in 2008 and the track "Another Boy" was debuted on radio and iTunes in 2008.